Data Aggregation in Tableau

 The measures are automatically aggregated as sums.
 The default aggregation (SUM) is indicated in the field names.
 The values shown in the tooltip show the sum of sales and profit values across every row in the data source.

-Follow the steps below to use dimensions to add detail to the view and to disaggregate data.
+Follow these steps to use dimensions to add detail to the view and to disaggregate data.

-Follow these steps to develop the scatter plot view you created above by adding dimensions to show additional levels of detail.
+Follow these steps to develop the scatter plot view you created by adding dimensions to show more levels of detail.

 Drag the Category dimension to Colour on the Marks card.